SRM47/concurrent_server_implementation/README.md

-# A Simple Server Implementation
+# Simple Server Implementations
-A simple server that handles concurrent requests.
-A good reference to understand sockets, thread pools, locking, and condition variables.
+A simple server that handles concurrent requests using different forms of concurrency.
+Use for rudimentary learning purposes.